Bruno-SSC/snap_intro/commit_log.md

     got rid of the ng-container/ng-template approach and focused on ngIf and styling only. com6
     finally achieved a decently looking arrange of mobile/desktop versions.
-Now I can focus on the styling for each block in both versions individually while making device-based layout changes solely on one component.
+Now I can focus on the styling for each block in both versions individually while making device-based layout changes solely on one component. com7
+    Implemented a dynamic rendering of the header_nav comp for the desktop version.